I’m going to preface this review with notes about the series as a whole, before I get to my thoughts on this book in particular.

 My lip trembled, my throat raw, and I started to cry.
 But not because I didn’t look perfect.
 But because I looked healthy and because I wasn’t sure how long I’d stay that way.

-But the portrayal of chronic illness wasn’t the only good thing about this book.
-Everything in it was well-written and (aside from the paranormal aspects, obviously) realistic—Bryn’s imperfect and sometimes strained but still loving family, her strong and solid friendships, the general teenager/high school-ness of some of the characters and situations, the manipulative words and actions of Bryn’s on-again-off-again ex-boyfriend and the way he always knew exactly what to say to reel her back in when she tried to cut the ties between them, the lingering feelings she still had for him and the difficulty she had trying not to get reeled back in, the pain she felt over her father abandoning her when she was a kid, Roman’s terror and confusion at waking up in some strange world where no one but Bryn existed and worrying if maybe he really was just a figment of her imagination…
+Everything else in the book was well-written and (aside from the paranormal aspects, obviously) realistic too—Bryn’s imperfect and sometimes strained but still loving family, her strong and solid friendships, the general teenager/high school-ness of some of the characters and situations, the manipulative words and actions of Bryn’s on-again-off-again ex-boyfriend and the way he always knew exactly what to say to reel her back in when she tried to cut the ties between them, the lingering feelings she still had for him and the difficulty she had trying not to get reeled back in, the pain she felt over her father abandoning her when she was a kid, Roman’s terror and confusion at waking up in some strange world where no one but Bryn existed and worrying if maybe he really was just a figment of her imagination…

 I also liked the writing.
 It was pretty without being overly frilly or metaphorical.
 And the plot was good too, slow-paced but never lagging.
 The real life parts were good because of their realism and relatability, Bryn’s relationships with her friends, family, and ex, and her experiences with her illness, but the dream state parts were interesting and had a kind of intimacy to them since it was just her and Roman, all alone, getting to know each other, trying to figure out who he was.
 And it was all kind of mysterious.
 I also enjoyed both Bryn’s and Roman’s POVs.